-I’m an avid reader, reading transports me to faraway places were characters live and roam and I stay with them through the duration of the book.
+I’m an avid reader, reading transports me to faraway places where characters live and roam and I stay with them for the duration of the book.
 Once it ends I feel so sad like someone just died and I quite don’t know what to do next or how to start a new book without feeling guilty because I’m leaving the old characters behind.

 Well, this is how it really went down:

-- I invited for x day of the week, silly me, it was never going to happen that easy, because I should have known that Laura had gym class, Leonor had breakfast with friends, Beatriz had massage, Maria had art class and so on, really people?
+- I invited for x day of the week, silly me, it was never going to happen that easy because I should have known that Laura had gym class, Leonor had breakfast with friends, Beatriz had a message, Maria had art class and so on, really people?
 Yes, really.
 Finally after much discussion Wednesdays once a month were settled.

 - I invited Wednesday at 11:00 am sharp so we had time to discuss the book before lunch at 1:00 pm, so many things to talk so little time.
-In much Latino style not one of the comensales was here on time.
-Sharp is not on our vocabulary, I should know this by now.
+In much Latino style, not one of the commensals was here on time.
+Sharp is not in our vocabulary, I should know this by now.

 - Once we were finally all here we sat down and I started explaining the guidelines of the club (remember I had done research, asked around etc.) it was like I had hired 12 librarians to give each other a class of how to book club 101.
 All of us knew how to do it and we needed to make a point at the same time, chaos ensued.